threefoldtech/info_grid/src/knowledge_base/farming/farming_upgrade_2_3.md

 All of above instructions are available [here](../../documentation/farmers/farmers.md).

-## Help us to Test the TFGrid 3.0 on Devnet and Testnet
+## Help Us to Test the TFGrid 3.0 on Devnet and Testnet

 Please boot your node for devnet or testnet, your farming reward will be the same as for TFGrid 2.0.